 Follow a varied trail through larch forest and Alpine vegetation to Mont de la Saxe and Rifugio Bertone, where we pause to take in sweeping views of the Valle d’Aosta and the Gran Paradiso range beyond.
 From here, a short, steep ascent leads to a crest overlooking the snow-capped pinnacles of the Mont Blanc massif.
 Against this stunning backdrop, continue hiking past Rifugio Bonatti, an Alpine hut perched below Grandes Jorasse and its tumbling glaciers to rejoin in 30 minutes the hamlet of Lavachey where we stay for the night.
 (10 miles hiking, 8 hours, 2,500' ascent/ 1,500' descent)

 Hike through Alpine meadows and begin our ascent to the Grand Col Ferret, marking the border between Italy and Switzerland.
 Above us, Mont Dolent is the only Alpine peak shared by three countries: France, Italy, and Switzerland.
 At the pass, enter the Swiss canton of Valais, laced with pastures and woodland.
 After a picnic lunch, descend through wildflower meadows along sinuous streams to the village of La Fouly.
 (10 miles hiking, 7 hours, 2,500' ascent/ 3,100' descent)

 Hôtel du Glacier (B,L,D)

 Set out on the Bovine route named for the cattle that graze in these high Alpine meadows.
 A steep climb leads to a spectacular viewpoint overlooking the Rhône Valley and the town of Martigny.
 After a scenic picnic lunch, hike down to the Col de la Forclaz and a 20 minutes transfer to France to the village of Argentière where our hotel is located.
 (12 miles hiking, 6 hours, 2,400' ascent/ 2,300' descent)

 Hôtel de la Couronne (B,L,D)

-The final day of our trek kicks off early with a hearty breakfast.
-Our trail reaches up to Col de Balme, high above the Trient Glacier.
+On the final day of our trek, our trail reaches up to Col de Balme, high above the Trient Glacier.
 Hike along a stunning Alpine balcony to the Swiss-French border, where the Chamonix valley unfolds beneath us once more.
-Descend to the French hamlet of Tré-Le-Champ for a celebratory drink.
+Descend to the French hamlet of Tré-le-Champ for a celebratory drink.
 Then transfer to Chamonix for a festive farewell dinner.
 The next morning, transfer to Geneva for our flights home.
 (Day 9: 7 miles hiking, 7 hours, 2,900' ascent/ 2,900' descent)